Electricity (Silk City and Dua Lipa song): Commercial performance

 In the United Kingdom, "Electricity" debuted at number 15 on the UK Singles Chart issue dated 14 September 2018.
 Three weeks later, it peaked at number 4 on the chart and spent a total of 20 weeks on the chart.
 Similarly, the song reached number 6 in Ireland and 8 in Scotland.
-In July 2019, it was certified platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 600,000 units.
+In July 2019, it was certified double platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1,200,000 units.
 "Electricity" reached number 6 on the Euro Digital Song Sales chart.
 The song had respective peaks of number 6 and 17 in the Flanders and Wallonia regions of Belgium.
 On their dance charts, it reached number 1 and 6 in the regions, respectively.
 The song was certified gold in the country by the Belgian Entertainment Association (BEA) for selling 20,000 track-equivalent units.
 The song additionally reached number 149 in France and 56 in Italy.
 It holds a gold certification in both countries.

 In the United States, "Electricity" spent a total of 10 non-consecutive weeks on the Billboard Hot 100.
 In September 2018, the song debuted at number 96 and reached a peak of 62 the following January.
 It was awarded a platinum certification from the Recording Industry Association of America (RIAA) for selling 1,000,000 track-equivalent units in the country.
 It additionally reached the summit of the Dance Club Songs chart and number five on the Dance/Electronic Songs chart.
 In Canada, the song was certified gold by Music Canada and reached number 61 on the Canadian Singles Chart.
 In Australia, the song was awarded a platinum certification from the Australian Recording Industry Association (ARIA) for selling 70,000 track-equivalent units.
 It reached number 22 on the country's singles chart and number 6 on their dance music chart.
 The song also peaked at number 25 in New Zealand.